 Some of the tools used in the program are designed to cleanse the body of toxic accumulations that may have compromised the person’s neurochemistry and microbiome for quite some time.
 Much research has been done that links depression and anxiety to toxins in the body and the detrimental effects that can result.2

 When this toxic burden is removed, using gentle and non-invasive means, one can begin to turn back the tide on perhaps years of troublesome toxic contributors to persisting health (and mental health) problems.
-Many practical methods can be utilized to support this process, such as low-temperature sauna, bentonite clay packs, nebulized glutathione treatments, mineral baths, colonics, therapeutic massage, boosting gut flora and microbiome support, and others.
-Supplying the correct measure of nutritional supplements and a clean diet free of pollutants also helps make stopping paroxetine a gentle healing process, not arduous or uncomfortable.2,3
+Many practical methods can be utilized to support this process, such as sauna cleanse, bentonite clay packs, nebulized glutathione treatments, mineral baths, colonics, ozone therapy, therapeutic massage, boosting gut flora, and microbiome support, and others.
+Supplying the correct measure of nutritional supplements and a clean diet free of pollutants also helps make stopping paroxetine a gentle healing process, not arduous or uncomfortable.

 Clients can also find benefits from a wide variety of other therapeutic activities, which are listed below as well as enjoy the warm social setting that allows for camaraderie and friendship, peer support, and a feeling of community and understanding with other clients.